Frequently Asked Questions

 The information contained in this website is not a substitute for medical consultation.
 A physician should always be consulted for any health problem or medical condition.

-A: If you don’t have insurance, your county CEED agency may be able to provide certain screenings (for people with incomes under 250% of the federal poverty line); you can also visit a Federally Qualified Health Center for income-based sliding scale services.
+If you don’t have insurance, your county CEED agency may be able to provide certain screenings (for people with incomes under 250% of the federal poverty line); you can also visit a Federally Qualified Health Center for income-based sliding scale services.

 For lung cancer screening in particular, ScreenNJ partners may be able to offer no-cost screenings to patients who are not insured but meet screening criteria.

-A: Eligible families can apply for NJ FamilyCare, New Jersey’s publicly funded health insurance program which includes CHIP, Medicaid, and Medicaid expansion populations.
+Eligible families can apply for NJ FamilyCare, New Jersey’s publicly funded health insurance program which includes CHIP, Medicaid, and Medicaid expansion populations.
 NJ FamilyCare is not a welfare program, but rather the State of New Jersey’s way of providing affordable health coverage for kids and certain low-income parents.
 More information about the NJ FamilyCare program can be found here.

-A: Most insurance plans and Medicare help pay for colorectal cancer screening for people who are 50 years old or older, but your insurance may cover you earlier if you have a family history of colorectal cancer or are diagnosed with an inflamatory table bowel disease such as Crohn’s disease or ulcerative colitis.
+Most insurance plans and Medicare help pay for colorectal cancer screening for people who are 50 years old or older, but your insurance may cover you earlier if you have a family history of colorectal cancer or are diagnosed with an inflammatory table bowel disease such as Crohn’s disease or ulcerative colitis.
 Colorectal cancer screening tests may be covered by your health insurance policy without a deductible or co-pay.

 Lung cancer screenings are typically covered by private insurance plans for people who: are between the ages of 50-77, have a 30 pack-year history of smoking (which means 1 pack a day for 20 years, 2 packs a day for 10 years, etc.), and are a current smoker, or have quit within the last 15 years.
 With Medicare you are eligible for initial lung screening coverage if you: are between the ages of 55-80, have a 30 pack-year history of smoking (which means 1 pack a day for20 years, 2 packs a day for 10 years, etc.), are a current smoker or have quit within the last 15 years, and have no current signs or symptoms of lung cancer.